-The Superstition Fire & Medical District is committed to fair and equitable treatment of all members and to creating a work atmosphere that is free of both actual and apparent conflicts of interest that could compromise this principle.
+The Superstition Fire & Medical District is committed to fair and equitable treatment of all members; and strives to create a work atmosphere that is free of both actual and apparent conflicts of interest that could compromise this principle.
+For the purposes of this policy, a personal relationship is considered one that includes marriage, cohabitation, dating or any other intimate relationship beyond mere friendship.

-3. 1043.3 RESTRICTED DUTIES AND ASSIGNMENTS
+3. RESTRICTED DUTIES AND ASSIGNMENTS

-The District will not prohibit all personal or business relationships between employees.
-However, in order to avoid nepotism or other inappropriate conflicts, the following reasonable restrictions should apply:
+In order to avoid nepotism or other inappropriate conflicts, the following reasonable restrictions should apply:

-- 1. Employees are prohibited from directly supervising, occupying a position in the line of supervision or being directly supervised by any other employee who is a relative or with whom they are involved in a personal or business relationship. - a.
+- 1. Employees are prohibited from directly supervising, occupying a position in the line of supervision or being directly supervised by an employee who is a relative or with whom they are involved in a personal relationship. - a.
 If circumstances require that such a supervisor/subordinate relationship exist temporarily, the supervisor should make every reasonable effort to defer matters pertaining to the involved employee to an uninvolved supervisor. - b.
-When personnel and circumstances permit, the District will attempt to make every reasonable effort to avoid placing such employees in supervisor/ subordinate situations.
-The District, however, reserves the right to transfer or reassign any employee to another position within the same classification in order to avoid conflicts with any provision of this policy. - 2.
-Employees are prohibited from participating in, contributing to or recommending promotions, assignments, performance evaluations, transfers or other personnel decisions affecting an employee who is a relative or with whom they are involved in a personal or business relationship. - 3.
+When personnel and circumstances permit, the District will make a reasonable effort to avoid placing such employees in supervisor/subordinate situations.
+The District, reserves the right to transfer or reassign any employee to another position within the same classification in order to avoid conflicts with any provision of this policy. - 2.
+Regardless of supervisory status, employees are prohibited from bidding the same unit with any other employee who is a relative or with whom they are involved in a personal relationship. - 3.
+Employees are prohibited from participating in, contributing to or recommending promotions, assignments, performance evaluations, transfers or other personnel decisions affecting an employee who is a relative or with whom they are involved in a personal relationship. - 4.
 Whenever possible, trainers should not be assigned to train relatives.
-Trainers are prohibited from entering into or maintaining personal or business relationships with any member they are assigned to train until such time as the training has been successfully completed and, if an employee, off probation. - 4.
-To avoid actual or perceived conflicts of interest, members of this district should refrain from developing or maintaining personal or financial relationships with victims, witnesses or other individuals during the course of or as a direct result of any official contact. - 5.
-Except as required in the performance of official duties, or in the case of immediate relatives, employees should not develop or maintain personal or financial relationships with any individual they know or reasonably should know is under criminal investigation, is a convicted felon, parolee, fugitive, registered sex or arson offender, or who engages in serious violations of state or federal laws.
+Trainers are prohibited from entering into or maintaining personal relationships with any member they are assigned to train until such time as the training has been successfully completed and, if an employee, off probation.

-3.1 1043.3.1 EMPLOYEE RESPONSIBILITY
+3.1 EMPLOYEE RESPONSIBILITY

-Prior to entering into any personal or business relationship, or other circumstance which the employee knows or reasonably should know could create a conflict of interest or other violation of this policy, the employee should promptly notify his/her uninvolved, next highest level of supervisor.
+Prior to entering into any relationship, or other circumstance which the employee knows or reasonably should know could create a conflict of interest or other violation of this policy, the employee should promptly notify his/her uninvolved, next level of supervisor.